Table of Contents

 There are different types of therapy so you can receive treatment that meets your needs.
 You may be offered guided self-help, counselling, cognitive behavioural therapy or couples therapy.
 You can choose how you receive treatment; you may be happy to speak to a counsellor online or prefer face-to-face therapy, and your local services should offer you the choice.

-3. Outpatient care
+3. Out-patient care

 If you need more support than counselling can provide, you can access other types of mental health support.
 Community mental health services create teams of professionals who can tailor your care to suit your needs.
 Teams typically include a community psychiatric nurse, a counsellor and a psychologist.
 There's also support to help you with your day-to-day activities, for example, if you struggle to care for yourself or your home.
 Your care team will also likely have an occupational therapist, community support worker and social worker.
 One person will typically oversee your care and will be your main point of contact.